guideoftheblue/Airline-Check-in-Simulation/README.md

 ## Input

-Input Files should be formatted as such:
+Input files should be formatted as such:

 3
 1:0,0,5